 Foundation is a national public foundation and Society is an operating charity.
 Foundation and Society, as registered charities under the Income Tax Act (Canada), are exempt from income taxes.
-Foundation was previously operating under the name Tides Canada Foundation and Society was previously operating under the name Tides Canada Initiatives Society until June 10, 2020, when their legal names were changed.
-MakeWay's shared platform model operates within the Society.

-Both Foundation and Society receive grants and donations from individuals, foundations, governments and corporations.
+MakeWay receives grants and donations from individuals, foundations, governments and corporations.
 The distribution of funds for philanthropic purposes is through grant making and program activities that further MakeWay's purpose to build partnerships and solutions that help nature and communities.